joshua-rodgers/Solitude/README.md

 [link to youtube](https://www.youtube.com/channel/UCv3VcivgQIACRhafV86Usng)

 ## to play
-face cards are entered only by first letter: "K, Q, J, A".
+face card values are entered only by first letter: "K, Q, J, A".

 to move a card within the tableau:
 **MOVE VALUE SUIT TO VALUE SUIT**